pj-3/ReviewsService/CRUDAPIREADME.md

 ## CREATE aka POST a review

- * **POST** /properties/:propertyID/reviews
+ * **POST** /listings/:listingID/reviews
-    * Data sent with the request will be a JSON object containing the property ID, a userID and the review text
+    * Data sent with the request will be a JSON object containing the listing ID, a userID, the review text, and a rating

 ## READ aka GET all reviews

- - **GET** /properties/:propertyID/reviews
+ - **GET** /listings/:listingID/reviews
+    * Will send a get request with the listingID to retrieve all reviews for the listing

 ## UPDATE a review

- - **PATCH** /properties/:propertyID/reviews/:reviewID
+ - **PATCH** /listings/:listingID/reviews/:reviewID
+    * Will edit review or rating by goign to the specified review ID and changing the requested value in the database

 ## DELETE a review

- - **DELETE** /properties/:propertyID/reviews/:reviewID
+ - **DELETE** /listings/:listingID/reviews/:reviewID
+    * Will find the specified review by the reviewID and deleting the associated data from the database